-The North Carolina Textile Foundation administers more than 100 scholarships each year.
-Of the $791,000 that was awarded to Textiles students for the 2017-18 academic year, 94% came from the North Carolina Textile Foundation.
+The North Carolina Textile Foundation funds more than 125 scholarships each academic year.
+Of the $1,141,925 that was awarded to Textiles students for the 2020-21 academic year, 73% is funded from the North Carolina Textile Foundation.

-To be eligible for any incoming freshmen scholarship (Centennial, Pioneer, NCTF or Prestige), candidate must:
+To be eligible for any incoming first-year scholarship (Centennial, Pioneer, NCTF or Prestige), the candidate must:

 - Apply for fall, first-year admission into a baccalaureate program at NC State by the Early Action deadline, November 1.

-At every stage of the selection process, the Centennial Scholarship committee evaluates candidates on the following criteria: academic achievement throughout high school, proven and potential leadership qualities, active participation in extracurricular activities, unique experiences and a passion for the textile industry.
+At every stage of the selection process, the Scholarship Advisory Board evaluates candidates on the following criteria: academic achievement throughout high school, proven and potential leadership qualities, active participation in extracurricular activities, unique experiences and a passion for the textile industry.